dpl10/herbariograph/assessor/README.md

 ## Biocultural specimen images

 Biocultural specimen images were sourced from a selection of specialty collections: the [Field Museum Timothy C. Plowman Economic Botany Collection](https://www.fieldmuseum.org/node/5211), the [Natural History Museum of Denmark Biocultural Botany Collection](https://www.gbif.org/dataset/acf5050c-3a41-4345-a660-652cb9462379), and the [Royal Botanic Gardens Kew Economic Botany Collection](https://www.gbif.org/dataset/1d31211e-350e-492a-a597-34d24bbc1769).
-Downloaded images were further processed to remove non–vascular plant images, mounted specimens, and specimens that had not been significantly altered from their natural state.
+Downloaded images were manually screened to remove non–vascular plant images, mounted specimens, and specimens that had not been significantly altered from their natural state.

 <!-- MO -->